Planning to be a CMA or AMH+? Let us know.

 State News/COVID-19 Updates

 Providers are reminded to check Partners’ COVID-19 provider webpage and the NCDHHS COVID-19 Guidance and Resources for Medicaid Providers for the most up-to-date information.
-If you have questions, please email your provider account specialist or the Provider Network Help Desk at email@example.com.
+If you have questions, please email your provider account specialist or the Provider Network Contacts at firstname.lastname@example.org.

 Tailored Care Management Certification Deadline Extended to June 1, 2021: